Types of Makeup Brushes: The Complete Guide to Makeup Brush Names & Uses

 Tapered Foundation Brush Guide

 Tapered foundation brushes are usually flat, less full in form, with a gentle taper.
 These brushes are best for liquid foundation and other liquid products.
+If you are having trouble deciding on a type of foundation, learn more about the different types of foundation here.
 To use, start by dipping your brush in warm water then gently squeezing out the excess.
 If it’s hot and you’re prone to sweating, use cool water for a more refreshing application experience.

 The water serves two functions here: one, to ensure an even coat of your foundation and two, to keep the brush from absorbing any of the foundation—saving you money since the brush won’t soak up any of your makeup.
 However, take care to remove the water by gently squeezing excess water out into a towel; too much moisture will dilute your makeup, making the product’s coverage ineffective.

 To apply makeup using a foundation brush, guide the brush along your face in even strokes.
 Take care to ensure that the makeup is blended in and no harsh lines are left behind.
 Again, it’s often easier to start in the middle and work your way outward.